Only best products in a given category receive “A” grade.

 Paddle Board Highlights

 If you’re looking for a best in class all around board look no further because the Supconnect Award-winning Surftech Generator is it.
-The flatter rocker makes it a pleasure to paddle and it has stunning graphics, with a beautiful bamboo layout on both the deck and the bottom.
-The board is just a really good combination of color coordination between the traction pad and the color on the board, rails, and graphics up on the nose.
+The Generator has gotten a new skin for 2019 and boy does it look good.
+The board is still incredibly stable and works as an all around board that can surf, cruise in flat water and is a board that the whole family can enjoy.
+The flatter rocker makes it a pleasure to paddle and the board also tracks really well.
+All in all, the board is just a really good combination of color coordination between the traction pad and the color on the board, rails, and graphics up on the nose.
 It’s an excellent all around board, something that you can even put up on a wall to display.
+Highly recommended.

 Primary UseAll-Around Use